d-exclaimation/pioneer/Documentation/guides/getting-started/resolver.md

 ## Subscriptions

-Pioneer has capabilities to handle subscription through websocket, all you need is provide a resolve that return a `EventStream` that was built with `AsyncSequence`.
+Pioneer has capabilities to handle subscription through websocket, all you need to provide is an `EventStream` that was built with `AsyncSequence`.

 ```swift
 struct Resolver {